microphone-stream/microphone-stream/README.md

 document.getElementById('my-start-button').onclick = function() {

-  // note: for iOS Safari, the constructor must be called in response to a tap, or else the AudioContext will remain
+  // Note: in most browsers, this constructor must be called in response to a click/tap,
-  // suspended and will not provide any audio data. const micStream = new MicrophoneStream();
+  // or else the AudioContext will remain suspended and will not provide any audio data. const micStream = new MicrophoneStream();

   getUserMedia({ video: false, audio: true })